felixayot/monty/bf/README.md

 Using the Basic eight commands of Brainf*ck, I was able to tackle string output as in file `1000-school.bf`, addition and multiplication of user inputs as in `1001-add.bf`, `1002-mul.bf` and `1003-mul.bf`.
 Just what the project tasks required, but more later.

 ### Challenges
-I had some challenges in outputting the product of user input in a new line feed, so, here goes the disclaimer file `1003-mul.bf` does not really work.
+I had some challenges in outputting the product of user input in a new line feed, so, here goes the **disclaimer**: file `1003-mul.bf` does not really work.
 Oops!
-I am still working on it, we'll get back to it soon.
+I am still working on it though, we'll get back to it soon.

 ### Resources
 - ALX SE program provided a [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck) link for guidance on Brainf*ck Language.